 You will need to provide the financier with the Franchise Agreement and the Franchise Disclosure Document.

 Tony says, while these documents are quite lengthy they include a lot of important information and you need to know what these documents mean and the information they contain.
-(MorganMac Lawyers Mediator and Consultant Bill Morgan ran a great session on Digesting the Disclosure Document and other key legal documents at the Expo.)
+(MorganMac Lawyers Mediator and Consultant Bill Morgan ran a great session on Digesting the Disclosure Document and other key legal documents at the Marketplace.)

 One key point Tony made was that a financier will not fund a business loan longer than the Franchise Agreement term and/or the lease term if your business has a retail space.